top of page

 SDG 13: Climate Action

-In light of the existential risks posed by climate change, millions of people around the world feel climate anxiety and believe that their own actions will not make any difference in light of the immense scale of the crisis.
-Many others, however, are changing their career and life priorities in order to take concrete actions at local, regional, and global levels.
-How might we foster a sense of agency and self-efficacy among individuals and communities so that they step up now and take climate actions from where they are?
+In light of the existential risks posed by climate change and the lack of adequate solutions, millions of people around the world feel climate anxiety and believe that their own actions will not make any difference in light of the immense scale of the crisis.

 Challenges